dcato98/CarND-Unscented-Kalman-Filter-Project/README.md

+# Udacity Self-Driving Car Engineer Nanodegree

+## Project #7: Unscented Kalman Filter

+The goals of this project are the following:
+* estimate the 2D position and 2D velocity of a moving object of interest using an unscented Kalman filter
+* combine noisy LIDAR and RADAR data to obtain RMSE values below the tolerance outlined in the project rubric

 # Unscented Kalman Filter Project Starter Code
 Self-Driving Car Engineer Nanodegree Program

-In this project utilize an Unscented Kalman Filter to estimate the state of a moving object of interest with noisy lidar and radar measurements.
-Passing the project requires obtaining RMSE values that are lower that the tolerance outlined in the project reburic.

 This project involves the Term 2 Simulator which can be downloaded [here](https://github.com/udacity/self-driving-car-sim/releases)